Other Germ-Fighting Travel Tips

 Too many treats, not enough sleep, and being on the go can wear down children's immunity.
 This can make them more vulnerable to illness.
 These strategies can help kids stay healthy on the road:

 - Stick closely to your child's normal, healthy diet.
 This not only gives kids nutrients to help fight infection -- it can also help prevent diarrhea or constipation, which children are prone to when traveling.
 Consider bringing your kids' favorite healthy foods on road trips or airplanes instead of buying fast food or snacks.
-"I encourage this for the sanity of both parents and kids," Conway says, "but also to keep children's diets as close to normal as possible."

 - Don't skimp on sleep.
 Sticking to your children's normal bedtime and naptime will help them sleep better.
-Packing favorite stuffed animals or blankets can also help children sleep in strange places, so they get enough rest.
+Packing favorite stuffed animals or blankets can also help children sleep in strange places so they get enough rest.